animatlabs/animatlabs.github.io/_posts/2023-01-27-data-protection-apis.md

 ---
-title: ".NET Apps: Securing data with Data Protection APIs"
+title: "Data Protection APIs in .NET: Encrypt Sensitive Data with IDataProtector"
 excerpt: >-
-  "Dealing with the unavoidable eventuality of storing sensitive information and leveraging IDataProtector data protection APIs to solve the problem at hand."
+  Dealing with the unavoidable eventuality of storing sensitive information and using IDataProtector data protection APIs to solve the problem at hand.
 categories:
   - Technical
   - .NET